Gaarv/kadenze-dl/README.md

 	python kadenze-dl.py

-Note
+Notes
 ---

-Plase be fair to Kadenze and keep the videos for offline and personal use only, do not redistribute them.
+You must be enrolled in the course for which you want to download related videos Please be fair to Kadenze and keep the videos for offline and personal use only, do not redistribute them.